 When Linda, my guide, heard that I was curious whether there were any folks in the area with my last name, she knew just where to go.
 One of the things Amish Heartland Tours offers is the chance to have a meal with an Amish family, and there’s a Shetler family that participates in the program.

-It was too early for dinner, but we headed over there to say hi, and the family welcomed us and chatted with us for a bit.
+It was too early for dinner, but we headed over there to say hello.
+The family welcomed us and chatted with us for a bit.
 As a recreational volleyball player, I was particularly interested to hear that their daughter plays volleyball, which is popular in many Amish communities (do a YouTube search if you’re so inclined.)

 The book allowed me to trace my ancestry back to Christian Shetler, who was born in 1804 in Germany.
 Further online research that night uncovered a family website with additional information that traced my family tree back to a Michael Schoettler who emigrated from Switzerland to Germany in 1726.